-Racetrack gambling became popular from 1835 and is currently governed by the NZ Racing Board and New Zealand Thoroughbred Racing.
+Racetrack gambling became popular in 1835 and is currently governed by the NZ Racing Board and New Zealand Thoroughbred Racing.
 With about 3000 races held every year across 52 race courses, the games continue to be a big part of the entertainment industry.

 In 1951 the Totalisator Agency Board (TAB) was introduced, leading to the laws around gambling being relaxed.
 Gambling services became more available in their different sorts.
 This includes lotteries, with the first national lotteries system being established in July 1987 and growing larger and larger since then.

 Pokies made their entry in 1991 and were likely to be found more in hotels, clubs, and bars at the time.
 Today, (non-casino) Pokies total over 16 500 located across about 1,500 of New Zealand’s sites.

 The largest New Zealand casino is Skycity in Auckland, and it is one of the five top licensed casinos in New Zealand.
 The others are Skycity Christchurch, the first to open its doors in 1994, Dunedin Casino, Skycity Queenstown, SkyCityHamilton, and Wharf Casino.

 Like in many countries, it is illegal to operate an online casino within the borders of New Zealand.
 However, it is not illegal for Kiwis and other residents to take part in online gambling if the casino in questions is located outside New Zealand.
 This is according to the Gambling Act of 2003.
 Also, the country pronounces winnings from such gambling to be non-taxable.